-For her directing work, Jayme has won two Best Production Awards for her work in the Baltimore Playwright's Festival.
+Jayme is an associate member of the Stage Directors and Choreographers Union.
+For her directing work, Jayme has won two Best Production Awards for directing projects in the Baltimore Playwright's Festival.
 She was named one of Broadwayworld.com's 2006 Up and Comers, Broadwayworld.com's 2007 Best of Baltimore Community Theater for Best Direction, and received recognition for the Strand as one of the "top five theaters in Baltimore 2011" from Baltimore Magazine under her leadership.
 Her artistic work has received grant funding from the Cornell Council of the Arts (CCA), Baltimore Office of Promotions and the Arts, Maryland State Arts Council, and Artscape.
 Jayme has directed over thirty plays including Mr. Burns, a post-electric play by Anne Washburn, Real Women Have Curves by Josefina Lopez, In The Blood by Suzan Lori-Parks, [sic] by Melissa James Gibson, The Mai by Marina Carr, The Glory of Living by Rebecca Gilman, One Flea Spare by Naomi Wallace, Anna Bella Eema by Lisa D'Amour and That Pretty Pretty; or, the Rape Play by Sheila Callaghan.
 Jayme's full-length plays Ding!
 Or Bye Bye Dad and Garbage Kids received their world premiere productions at Venus Theatre in 2014 and 2016.
-Jayme works with the Phoenix Players Theatre Group (founded by incarcerated men) and serves on the board of Civic Ensemble, a community-based theater in Ithaca, NY.
+Jayme works with the Phoenix Players Theatre Group (founded by incarcerated men) and previously served on the board of Civic Ensemble, a community-based theater in Ithaca, NY.